-In 1934, researchers discovered that butter is rich in something called arachidonic acid.11 This acid helps infants grow and develop properly, and it also gives a boost to the immune system.12
+In 1934, researchers discovered that butter is rich in something called arachidonic acid.11 This acid helps infants grow and develop properly, and it can also support the immune system.12

 Conjugated Linoleic Acid

-Conjugated linoleic acid, or CLA, plays an important role in helping to reduce your risk for obesity by helping your body store muscle instead of fat.13 A study showed that cows that eat grass produce milk with five times the CLA than cows fed grain-based diets.14
+Conjugated linoleic acid, or CLA, plays an important role in helping your body store muscle instead of fat.13 A study showed that cows that eat grass produce milk with five times the CLA than cows fed grain-based diets.14

 These are the beneficial types of fat that you’ll find in grass-fed butter.
 They might actually help you shed a few pounds because they produce peptide YY and leptin.
 These hormones give you a feeling of fullness when you have a meal, helping to keep you from overeating.15 Researchers conducting a study found that if you consume a substantial amount of medium-chain triglycerides, you might have an easier time burning fat.16

-Grass-fed butter contains a good amount of vitamin A. This is another fat-soluble vitamin, which means your body can absorb it efficiently.
-Vitamin A is important for good vision, and it also helps keep your teeth and skeletal tissue strong.17
+Grass-fed butter is a good source of vitamin A. This is another fat-soluble vitamin, which means your body can absorb it efficiently.
+Vitamin A is important for vision and eye health, and it also helps keep your teeth and skeletal tissue strong.17

 How to Find Grass-Fed Butter